Victor Ocampo: 1977–2015: Priesthood

+One day after Socrates Villegas became Archbishop of Lingayen-Dagupan which ended his term as third bishop of Balanga on November 4, 2009, Ocampo became the sede vacante diocesan administrator of the diocese from November 5, 2009 until Villegas' successor Ruperto Santos took office on July 8, 2010 following his overall start as fourth bishop upon being appointed by Pope Benedict XVI three months earlier on April 1.
+Ocampo, together with Santos as the decision-maker, both oversaw preparations for the installation ceremony at the last four days of vacancy period from July 5 to 8, 2010 where his coat of arms were placed at the floor of Balanga Cathedral, the first one to be added after the cathedral's 2004–2005 renovation, and cathedra, and a redesign of the latter where a gold line from the said renovation under Santos' predecessor Villegas was removed from it leaving pure red, and Ocampo presented the document from the Holy See regarding the bishop's appointment to the position at the July 8 celebration of Santos taking office itself.

+In 2013, he was a member of the council of consultors of the Diocese of Balanga.

-Bishop
+2015–2023: Bishop of Gumaca

 On June 12, 2015, Pope Francis appointed Ocampo Bishop of Gumaca.
-The Archbishop of Manila, Luis Antonio Tagle, consecrated him on August 29 of the same year in the Cathedral of St. Joseph in Balanga; Co-consecrators were the Apostolic Nuncio to the Philippines, Archbishop Giuseppe Pinto, and the Bishop of Balanga, Ruperto Santos.
+The Archbishop of Manila, Luis Antonio Tagle, consecrated him on August 29 of the same year in the Cathedral of St. Joseph in Balanga; Co-consecrators were the Apostolic Nuncio to the Philippines, Archbishop Giuseppe Pinto, and the then-Bishop of Balanga, Ruperto Santos.
 His motto Corpus meum (“My body”) comes from the consecration of the Eucharistic prayer.
 The inauguration took place on September 3, 2015.

 In the Catholic Bishops' Conference of the Philippines, Ocampo was also a member of the permanent council from 2017 to 2019 and represented the south-east of the island of Luzon.
 He was also a member of the commissions for the laity and for the biblical apostolate.

 Death

-Ocampo died of a heart attack at a Gumaca hospital, on March 16, 2023, his 71st birthday.
+Ocampo died of a heart attack at a Gumaca hospital, on March 16, 2023.
+He was laid to rest on March 28 at the mausoleum of the San Diego de Alcala Cathedral.